On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Acknowledgements

 \section{Acknowledgements}

-{} We would like to thank J\'anos Koll\'ar, Karl Schwede, Zsolt Patakfalvi, Joe Waldron, and Chenyang Xu for comments and helpful suggestions.
+{} We would like to thank Bhargav Bhatt, J\'anos Koll\'ar, Karl Schwede, Zsolt Patakfalvi, Joe Waldron, and Chenyang Xu for comments and helpful suggestions.

 The first author was partially supported by NSF research grants no: DMS-1300750, DMS-1952522, DMS-1801851 and by a grant from the Simons Foundation; Award Number: 256202.
 He would also like to thank the Mathematics Department and the Research Institute for Mathematical Sciences, located Kyoto University and the Mathematical Sciences Research Institute in Berkeley were some of this research was conducted.
 The second author was supported by the National Science Foundation under Grant No.\ DMS-1638352 at the Institute for Advanced Study in Princeton, and by the National Science Foundation under Grant No.\ DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2019 semester.
+He is currently supported by the NSF research grant no: DMS-2101897.